apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/amazonfireos/config.md

 The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
 This section details preferences that only apply to  Amazon Fire OS builds.
-See The config.xml <a href="../../../cordova/file/fileobj/fileobj.html">File</a> for information on global configuration options.
+See The config.xml File for information on global configuration options.

-- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `<a href="../../../cordova/events/events.pause.html">pause</a>` event fires.
+- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `pause` event fires.

         <preference name="KeepRunning" value="false"/>